JarrettBillingsley/logisim/README.md

 - Plexers now default to NOT having an enable input
 - Gates now default to narrow with 2 inputs
 - On mac, program now exits when closing last window
+- On mac, program now confirms save on exit, as Logisim was using an old method of detecting that which breaks on newer versions of macOS/Java.